chisom5/MoviesApp/README.md

 ### You can view this app

-* Either cloning the project file and run through,

-your local machine when their is network
+* clone the project file on your local machine and when their is network run the index.html and search for any movie

-* or by clicking this link to preview the project https://chisom5.github.io/MoviesApp/